Common DWDM Solutions for A Secured Network

 OPD is a kind of optical power monitoring device, which features high monitoring precision and wide optical power monitoring scope.
 It is suitable for the loss measurement of optical fiber, cable, and other optical passive devices, and the construction and maintenance of optical fiber communication system.

 OPD is similar to the optical power meter, and it mainly has 1310nm/1550nm monitoring light.
-It can carry on real-time detection and monitoring of the link that can find out business failure.
-Thus it is able to improve the stability of the network, the quality of maintenance, and minimize users’ actual loss.
+It can carry on real-time detection and monitoring of the link that help find out business failure.
+Thus it is able to improve the stability of the DWDM solution, the quality of maintenance, and minimize users’ actual loss.
 However, OPD can not decide whether the fault is optical fiber or equipment.

 Optical Performance Monitoring (OPM)